-With over 130 new employees, Germany's future cluster MCube is in the Munich Urban Colab, started the next project phase on 09.04.2025 - and at full speed.
+With over 130 new employees, Germany's future cluster MCube started the next project phase at Munich Urban Colab on April 9, 2025 - and at full speed.
 Project Management Jülich was also represented: Dr. Florian Welter addressed a few words of welcome to the MCube consortium.

 The day was characterized by intensive impulses, creative exchange and a lot of team spirit.
 The agenda provided space for looking back and looking ahead, in-depth discussions and joint thinking about the future: